controlpaths/goertzel_filter_c/README.md

 For more detailed explanation, visit https://www.controlpaths.com
 Project is uploaded to https://www.hackster.io/pablotrujillojuan Script for generate block design only available for Vivado 2019.1 and 2020.1.
+If you use different version, you can find a image of block design in /doc folder.

 ## More information
 If you need more information, yo can contact me on my email pablo@controlpaths.com